MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Module.md

 **ModuleName** and **ModuleVersion** are required, but **Guid** is optional.
 You cannot specify the **FullyQualifiedModule** parameter in the same command as a **Module** parameter. the two parameters are mutually exclusive.

+> [!NOTE]
+> This parameter also accepts simpler forms of input:
+>
+> - A module name
+> - A fully-qualified path to the module
+> - A relative path to the module.
+When used in a script, the relative path is resolved to a
+>   fully-qualified path relative to the location of the script file.

 ```yaml
 Type: Microsoft.PowerShell.Commands.ModuleSpecification[]